-Colon cancer is one of the most preventable and treatable forms of cancer when it’s found early.
-Screening is the #1 way to prevent colon cancer because it finds cancer in the early stages, or, before it even has the chance to grow or develop.
+Colorectal cancer is one of the most preventable and treatable forms of cancer when it’s found early.
+Screening is the #1 way to prevent colorectal cancer because it finds cancer in the early stages, or, before it even has the chance to grow or develop.

 What is Screening?

 Screening is checking for a disease before there are symptoms.
-Because colon cancer first starts with few, if any, symptoms, it is important not to wait for symptoms before talking to your doctor.
+Because colorectal cancer first starts with few, if any, symptoms, it is important not to wait for symptoms before talking to your doctor.

-There are many different screening tests for colon cancer, from colonoscopy to blood tests.
+There are many different screening tests for colorectal cancer, from colonoscopy to blood tests.
 You and your doctor can work together to find the test that works best for you.

 Why is Screening Important?

-Typically, colon cancer begins as a slow-growing, small growth in the colon.
+Typically, colorectal cancer begins as a slow-growing, small growth in the colon or rectum.
 Over time, these pre-cancerous growths – called polyps – can turn into cancer.